Lornna Soto: Early years and studies

-Lornna Soto was born on May 27, 1970 in Río Piedras, Puerto Rico.
+Lornna Soto was born on May 27, 1970, in Río Piedras, Puerto Rico.
 She is the third of nine children born to José "Chemo" Soto, former mayor of Canóvanas, Puerto Rico, and Delia "Niní" Villanueva.
-Soto has a Bachelor's degree in Finance from the University of Puerto Rico at Carolina and a Master's degree in Public Affairs with a specialty in Public Policy from the Universidad del Este, also in Carolina.
+Soto graduated from Luis Hernaiz Veronne High School in Canóvanas.
+She earned a Bachelor's degree in Finance from the University of Puerto Rico at Carolina and a Master's degree in Public Affairs with a specialty in Public Policy from the Universidad del Este, also in Carolina.

 Political career

 First years in politics

-In 1997, Soto started working as a special assistant to the then Representative for the 38th District of Trujillo Alto, Carolina, and Canóvanas, Iván Figueroa Figueroa.
+In 1997, Soto started working as a special assistant to the then Representative for the 38th District of Trujillo Alto, Carolina, and Canóvanas.
 She also worked as an adviser for the Commission of Consumer Affairs of the House of Representatives.

 In 2001, she worked with the mayors of Fajardo and Río Grande, Aníbal Meléndez Rivera and Emilio Rosa Pacheco, as a public relations adviser.
 During this year, she was also in charge of the implementation of the Business Development Center from Loíza, an institution that helps the residents of that municipality with employment opportunities.
 That year, she also started working in the Health Department of San Juan, where she was in charge of the recruiting of municipalities for the creation and implementation of several health programs.